By Kerry Hale

 What is hard water?

 Rainwater is naturally soft, but when it falls and runs through the ground, minerals filter into the water.
-These include calcium, iron and magnesium.
 The concentration of these minerals is what determines the hardness of water.
 Areas with more limestone and chalk tend to have hard water, as the concentration of minerals is higher.

 • Hard water contains high concentrations of essential minerals that are recommended as part of our diet.